Attending an academic conference

 Goals of conference attendance

-Listening to presentations will inform you of what others are doing (sometimes more clearly than the paper, and in any event with a slightly different spin and the ability to ask questions), will inspire research ideas of your own, and will expose you to different styles of presentation.
-(You will see examples of both excellent and terrible talks.)
+Listening to presentations will inform you of what others are doing — sometimes more clearly than the paper, and in any event with a different spin and the ability to ask questions.
+It may inspire research ideas of your own, such as extending the presented research or using its ideas in a different context.
+And, it will expose you to different styles of presentation.
+You will see both excellent and terrible talks, both of which you can from when giving your own talks.

 Some people are naturally gregarious; some people have trained themselves to be that way; and others can be shy about approaching people they don't know at a conference.
 Gather up your courage and do it anyway; you'll learn a lot, and eventually you will get better at it.
-(Most other people in the room were once in exactly that same position.)
-See below for some suggestions on meeting other researchers.
+Most other people in the room were once in exactly that same position.
+Don't be discouraged if it takes a little while, or a few conferences; the task will become easier.
+See below for some suggestions for meeting other researchers.

 Here are some ways to meet people at a conference.
 They are particularly useful for those who are shy or who are just entering a research community.